Ursula Jones

-Ursula Jones is a British actor and children's author.
+Ursula Jones is a British actor and author of children's fiction.
 Her picture book The Witch's Children and the Queen won a gold Nestlé Smarties Book Prize, and the sequel The Witch's Children Go to School won the inaugural Roald Dahl Funny Prize.

 Her elder sister was the children's fantasy author, Diana Wynne Jones.
 After Diana Wynne Jones's death, Jones completed her unfinished manuscript, The Islands of Chaldea.
 The book was a finalist in the Mythopoeic Awards.

 As an actor, she worked with Alan Ayckbourn, with the Royal Shakespeare Company, and briefly played Elsie Duckworth in Coronation Street.

 Early life

 Jones grew up with her sisters Diana, an author, and Isobel, an academic.
 Evacuated during World War II, they ended up in the house in the Lake District which inspired Swallows and Amazons, Arthur Ransome's classic children's book.

 Career

 Actor

 Jones trained as an actor at RADA, graduating in 1959.
 She made her start as an actor with "weekly rep" (repertory theatre), performing a different play every night.

 She joined the Unicorn Theatre for children in London in 1963, playing a range of parts.
 She wrote 17 plays herself with the company, with names like The Lion and the Unicorn Hullabaloo.
 They were performed to children in various London theatres and on tour.

 In 1985, she was directed by Alan Ayckbourn in the premiere of his play Woman in Mind.
 She played the intense central character Susan, a parson's wife with an active fantasy life, at the Stephen Joseph Theatre.
 She also worked with the Royal Shakespeare Company, playing Emilia in The Comedy of Errors at the Young Vic and The Other Place.
 More recently she appeared at The Royal National Theatre, in a role she described as a “mad old granny”—presumably a reference to the role of Grandie, in a performance of Conor McPherson's The Veil.

 On screen, Jones played Isabella in Ever After (a 1998 adaptation of Cinderella with Drew Barrymore), and Rebecca in the 1999 British mystery film Simon Magus.
 She briefly played Elsie Duckworth in the long running soap Coronation Street, Mrs Cutter in the 2003 TV adaptation of Lucky Jim, and appeared in episodes of The Bill and Sense8.